-- the work of the Responsible Officer, supported by the internal audit function - the work of the internal auditors - the financial management and governance self-assessment process - the work of the Multi-Academy Trust's Senior Leadership Team who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditors who act as the Responsbile Officer - the financial management and governance self-assessment process - the work of the Multi-Academy Trust's Senior Leadership Team who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the and a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Trust Board and its Audit & Risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on their behalf by:
+Approved by order of the members of the Board of Trustees on on their behalf by: